 Enforcement of security and bankruptcy proceedings

-Based on recommendations by the World Bank and on the UNCITRAL Model Law, and to have a complete and non-fragmented regulation regarding guarantees over movable assets, the Colombian Congress enacted Law 1676 of 2013, the purpose of which is to promote the access to credit through a complete and efficient regulation regarding the legal regime applicable to guarantees over movable assets.
+Based on recommendations by the World Bank and on the UNCITRAL Model Law, and to have a complete and non-fragmented regulation regarding guarantees over movable assets, the Congress enacted Law 1676 of 2013, the purpose of which is to promote access to credit through a complete and efficient regulation regarding the legal regime applicable to guarantees over movable assets.

 Law 1676 covers three main topics:

 - definition of guarantee over movable assets;

 - creation of a universal registry of guarantees over movable assets; and

 - the efficient and effective enforceability of the guarantees.

 Under Law 1676, a security interest over movable goods is created by means of a contract (security agreement) executed between the debtor and the secured creditor.
 It is important to highlight that the rights granted by the security interest shall only take effect against third parties when the publicity requirements have been fulfilled.
 The publicity requirement of non-possessory securities is the recording with the public registry of security interests created pursuant to Law 1676 and the publicity requirement of possessory securities is the delivery of possession or control of the encumbered asset to the secured creditor or an appointed third person, unless the parties otherwise agree.
 Furthermore, the constitution of a mortgage or of a pledge over assets such as vehicles, vessels or shares requires some additional procedures, such as the issuance of public deeds and registration of the security with the competent authorities.

 The definition of movable assets is broad and expressly covers goods that will be acquired in the future by the pledgor, inventories over goods that are not fully identified and receivables regardless of whether the receivables are represented in credit documents, among other things.